 This is the time it takes a teammate to reply to each subsequent reply from a customer who matches your SLA rule.

-Once you’ve created your SLA, click ‘Save and set live’ to set it live:
+Once you’ve added your SLA, click ‘Save and set live’ to set the rule live:

 Note: You can pause or delete an SLA rule at any time.
 If you do, the SLA rule will stop applying to new conversations.
 However, it will still apply to conversations that matched the rule before you paused it.